openstack/kayobe/doc/source/deployment.rst

    :ref:`configuration-bifrost-overcloud-root-image` provides information on configuring the root disk image build process.
 See :ref:`here
    <configuration-seed-custom-containers>` for information about deploying
-   additional, custom containers on seed node.
+   additional, custom services (containers) on a seed node.

 Building Deployment Images
 --------------------------